Harsh penalties await uninsured drivers who flee a hit and run auto accident; crash victims are entitled to No-Fault PIP benefits

 6. Hit and run victims can collect Michigan No-Fault benefits.

 Even if an at-fault hit and run driver is never caught, his or her victims can generally still collect Michigan No-Fault PIP (personal injury protection) insurance benefits through their own No-Fault insurance company.
-They can do so through their spouse’s No Fault insurer; a resident relative’s No Fault insurer; the No Fault insurer for the owner, registrant or driver of the vehicle the victim was occupying; or through the Michigan Assigned Claims Facility.
-(MCL 500.3114(1) and (4); 500.3115(1); 500.3172)
+They can do so through their spouse’s No Fault insurer; a resident relative’s No Fault insurer; the No Fault insurer for the owner, registrant or driver of the vehicle the victim was occupying; or through the Michigan Assigned Claims Plan by filing an application for No-Fault benefits with the Michigan Automobile Insurance Placement Facility.
+(MCL 500.3114(1) and (4); 500.3115(1); 500.3171)

 7. Hit and run injury victims can still recover for their injuries and pain and suffering if they have ‘Uninsured Motorist’ Coverage.